Lowest Paid Legal Jobs

 Surprisingly (and unfortunately), there are some law school graduates who have only been able to find employment as paralegals.
 Paralegals—sometimes called legal secretaries—are traditionally people who have specialized training and who cannot practice law.
 However, when the economy is tough, there are barred law graduates competing for paralegal jobs as well.
 Paralegals earn a median salary of $47,000, although they can be paid as high as $65,000.
 While some law firms report that around two out of five applicants for paralegal positions are law school graduates, many firms aren’t willing to hire JDs for paralegal positions.
 It is understandable since they are extremely overqualified and have been trained in a different skill set, but with law firm associate jobs hard to come by, new law school graduates are applying for what they can find.

 Do you have a passion for one of the lower-paying fields of law?
-That is perfectly all right, as long as money isn’t your only source of happiness.
+That is perfectly legitimate, as long as money isn’t your only source of happiness.
 There was recently a study released in the George Washington Law Review that stated that lawyers with the lowest pay reported more of a sense of happiness than those in high-pay, high-stakes legal jobs.
-While salary is an important component (since you’ll likely have many student loans to pay off after you’re done with law school), you should also make sure that you are making the right choice for you—career satisfaction will help prevent burn out, which is a common problem in the legal profession.
+While salary is an important component (since you’ll likely have many student loans to pay off after you’re done with law school), you should also make sure that you are making the right choice for you—career satisfaction will help prevent burnout, which is a common problem in the legal profession.